YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the reply is clear, the patient can continue the booking with more confidence.
 If the reply avoids the key points, the patient has learned something important before flights, deposit, or consent make the decision harder to reverse.

-A booking is ready when the patient can describe the plan in ordinary words.
+A booking is ready to continue when the patient can describe the plan in ordinary words.
 I know who I am speaking with.
 I know who is responsible for the medical decision.
 I know who performs the key steps.
 I know what area will be treated.
 I know what can change after examination.
 I know what I am being asked to send or pay, and why.